awsdocs/aws-codepipeline-user-guide/doc_source/welcome-introducing-artifacts.md

   Every output artifact in the pipeline must have a unique name\.
 Every input artifact for an action must match the output artifact of an action earlier in the pipeline, whether that action is immediately before the action in a stage or runs in a stage several stages earlier\.

   An artifact can be worked on by more than one action\.

-  The following shows how input artifacts and output artifacts are produced and consumed in a pipeline:
-![\[Input artifacts and output artifacts are produced and consumed in a pipeline.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/codepipeline-artifactsexplained.png)![\[Input artifacts and output artifacts are produced and consumed in a pipeline.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Input artifacts and output artifacts are produced and consumed in a pipeline.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)